 Bouncing your baby in a gentle, rhythmic manner helps the release of gas in the right direction.
 Keep your baby in an upright position and gently bounce them for 10 minutes after feeding.

 Sometimes it is hard to wait until that burp comes out of the baby’s stomach.
 What really helped me was babywearing.
 It is one of the must-haves if you want to soothe your fussy baby.

 When you wear your baby, the gentle natural bounce that occurs each time you walk helps release swallowed air from the baby’s upper and lower intestine.
 So, burp and fart are both covered!!
 Win-Win.

 6. Tummy Time

 Let your baby spend some supervised tummy time when he is awake.
-Little pressure on stomach helps release trapped gas.
+Little pressure on the stomach helps release trapped gas.

 7. Bath Your Baby